40 Character Qualities We Hoped to Teach Our Children

-When your children are in school, each year you receive a classroom syllabus for all the benchmarks they will be required to know over the next months for science, math, art, and history.
-Wouldn’t it be nice to know what you need to teach the for knowing God better?
+You’re getting your child’s classroom syllabus for all the benchmarks he’ll be required to know over the next months for science, math, art, and history.
+Wouldn’t it be nice to know what you needed to teach him for knowing God better?

 Consider this post a parent curriculum … your teaching syllabus with one lesson plan tucked in to get you started.
 The course goal is to answer the question, How will you be your child’s primary influencer?